MihaelIsaev/AwesomeWS/README.md

 let user = try client.originalRequest.requireAuthenticated(User.self)
 ```

+## How to implement automatic ping?

+Please take a look at [this gist example](https://gist.github.com/MihaelIsaev/d5b2fa4243627b51c625515eae4cc74a)

 ## How to connect from iOS, macOS, etc?

 You could use pure `URLSession` websockets functionality since iOS13, or for example you could use my [CodyFire lib](https://github.com/MihaelIsaev/CodyFire) or classic [Starscream lib](https://github.com/daltoniam/Starscream)